Analysis | Trump’s callous alleged comments about military veterans vs. what he’s said very publicly

 The White House also notably, after McCain’s death, returned its flags to full-staff even as flags as the U.S. Capitol and Washington Monument remained at half-staff — later reversing course amid criticism.
 Former Department of Homeland Security aide Miles Taylor, who has offered a number of very serious allegations about Trump in recent weeks, confirmed that White House staff told him Trump was angry about flags being lowered for McCain.

-None of this proves that Trump called the recently deceased McCain a “loser” in 2018, but he most definitely called him a loser before that and suggested he wasn’t a war hero.
-He even suggested he was being magnanimous by complying with the pomp and circumstance of McCain’s funeral — as if McCain wasn’t necessarily entitled to such things.
+None of this proves that Trump called the recently deceased McCain a “loser” in 2018, but he most definitely called him a loser before that and suggested he was not a war hero.
+He even suggested he was being magnanimous by complying with the pomp and circumstance of McCain’s funeral — as if McCain was not necessarily entitled to such things.

 Oh, and this wasn’t even the first time Trump has denied calling McCain a loser.
 He also did so in a February 2016 MSNBC interview — just seven months after the tweet in which he called McCain a loser.